How to Pack for a 3-Week Vacation

 You don’t need to bring your entire home office with you.
 Keep electronics lean: a phone, a universal travel adapter, charging cables, noise-canceling headphones, and maybe a compact tablet or e-reader.

 Consider a portable power bank, especially for days of long sightseeing.
-If you’re working remotely, a lightweight laptop might be necessary but leave bulky items like external monitors or tripods behind unless you truly need them.
+If you’re working remotely, a lightweight laptop might be necessary, but leave bulky items like external monitors or tripods behind unless you truly need them.
 Zip ties and cable organizers can help keep cords from tangling.

 Plan for Laundry

 Unless you’re off-grid, laundry is easier than ever to do on the road.
-Many hotels, hostels and vacation rentals offer washing machines or laundry services.
+Many hotels, hostels, and vacation rentals offer washing machines or laundry services.
 You can also pack a sink stopper and quick-dry detergent sheets to hand-wash essentials in the sink.

 Bringing fewer clothes becomes less risky when you plan to do laundry once a week.
 Pack a small mesh laundry bag to keep worn clothes separate and bring at least one extra zip-top bag for wet swimsuits or muddy shoes.